Breathing European air shortens lives: report

 "This (the report) is a really serious warning about the importance to our quality of life and health," Potocnik told Reuters.

-Apart from the impact on health, EEA Executive Director Jacqueline McGlade said that the pollution costs the bloc 1 trillion euros ($1.3 trillion) a year in healthcare and dealing with the wider impact on ecosystems.
+Apart from the impact on health, EEA Executive Director Jacqueline McGlade said that the pollution cost the bloc 1 trillion euros a year in healthcare and dealing with the wider impact on ecosystems.

 "European Union policy has reduced emissions of many pollutants over the last decade, but we can go further," she said.